isaacmbowyer/Robotics/README.md

 ## Setting up the Zumo Robot
 1. Open the Zumo application into Visual Studio Code or your Ardunio IDE
+2. Ensure that Zumo32U4 Library is installed
-2. Connect the Zumo Robot to the PC via USB
+3. Connect the Zumo Robot to the PC via USB
-3. Press the Upload button to run the given code
+4. Press the Upload button to run the given code

 ## Running the Zumo Robot
 1. Turn the Zumo on to activate the Robot